v0lta/Spectral-RNN/README.md

 ###### Citation:
-A preprint https://arxiv.org/pdf/1812.05645.pdf, and the springer version https://link.springer.com/chapter/10.1007/978-3-030-61609-0_65 are available. if you find this work useful, please consider citing the paper:
+A preprint https://arxiv.org/pdf/1812.05645.pdf, and the springer version https://link.springer.com/chapter/10.1007/978-3-030-61609-0_65 are available.
+If you find this work useful, please consider citing the paper:
 ```
 @inproceedings{wolter2020spectral,
   title={Sequence Prediction using Spectral RNNs},